The product loop down (auto-snapshot) → up <rig-name> (auto-restore) → work → repeat # Boot a topology rig up my-rig.yaml # Check node status rig ps --nodes # Shut down (auto-snapshots first) rig down <rigId> # Restore from name (finds latest snapshot) rig up my-rig

 Install

-# Install OpenRig CLI npm install -g @openrig/cli # Start the daemon rig daemon start # Open the UI rig ui
+# Install OpenRig CLI npm install -g @openrig/cli # Start the daemon rig daemon start # Open the UI rig ui open # Verify the local install rig doctor

 The daemon runs locally, manages state in SQLite, and provides the HTTP API that the CLI, UI, and MCP tools all consume.